 The WINTAC, in partnership with RSA, issued the Sharing American Job Center Costs Using “Customer Count:” One Approach to Cost Allocation under WIOA.
 This technical assistance tool illustrates an example of one-stop partners using “Customer Count” as an allocation base to share costs related to some of the career services available in a fictional American Job Center.
-Throughout the development of this tool, RSA sought feedback from its Federal partners at the U.S. Department of Labor’s Employment and Training Administration (ETA) and the U.S. Department of Education’s Office of Career, Technical, and Adult Education (OCTAE).
-This tool operationalizes concepts from the joint ETA/OCTAE/RSA policy guidance.
+Throughout the development of this tool, RSA sought feedback from its Federal partners.
+This tool operationalizes concepts from joint policy guidance (TAC 17-03).

 The U.S. Departments of Education and Labor continue to encourage local areas to document the roles and responsibilities of WIOA partners in engaging employers in their Memoranda of Understanding (MOUs) for the one-stop service delivery system, as required by section 121(c) of WIOA.
 The Departments support the development of coordinated business service strategies in these MOUs and are available to provide technical assistance to the workforce development system.
 The Departments are also interested in capturing promising practices from around the country to share with the field.
 One local workforce area of note is the Spokane Workforce Council, which has implemented an aligned workforce system with its partners, including the VR program, where staff work together on functional teams.
 The Spokane Local Integrated Workforce Plan: 2016-2020 and WorkSource Memorandum of Understanding: 2017-2020 are available on the Council's website.
 The Departments have also linked to these resources on ION for other local areas to consider as an example.
 This MOU includes Spokane’s plan for providing integrated on-site business services through the comprehensive American Job Center.